-In November, six Atlantic sophomore boys joined together to show their support for High school teacher Stephanie Kelley.
-Kelley has been battling stage two triple positive breast cancer.
-Before this outstanding show of support by students, Atlantic High School has shown their support by raising money and awareness for the family.
+In November, six Atlantic sophomore boys shaved their heads to show their support for high-school teacher Stephanie Kelley.
+Kelley has been battling stage two triple-positive breast cancer.
+Before this highly visible show of support by students, Atlantic High School has raised money and awareness for the family in other ways.

 Kelley said, “Especially as someone who has transplanted into the community, I can’t imagine a more encouraging and supportive group of people from all walks of life.
 I will never forget the outpouring of kindness from everyone.
 It has made me a more giving person to experience all of it.”